 - Q-2 (Irish Peace Process Cultural and Training Program Participant – subject to two-year foreign residency requirement)

-NOTE: If you are in any of the above categories, you must depart the U.S. on or before the date your I-94 expires.
+NOTE: If you are in any of the above categories, you must depart the U.S. on or before the date your stay expires.

 How To Change Your Nonimmigrant Status?

 An individual wanting to change their status to one of the following employment-based nonimmigrant categories must have an employer willing to sponsor them for a visa.
-The prospective employer should file a Form I-129, Petition for Nonimmigrant Worker, on your behalf before your Form I-94 expires.
-This form serves two purposes: it is used to establish that:
+The prospective employer will need to file a Form I-129, Petition for Nonimmigrant Worker, on the applicant’s behalf.
+This form serves two purposes.
+It is used to establish that:

-- You will be performing the type of work for the petitioner that is covered by the new nonimmigrant classification sought, and
+- The “Beneficiary” will be performing the type of work for the petitioner that is covered by the nonimmigrant classification sought, and

-You cannot begin work in the new classification until USCIS approves your change of status.
+The “Beneficiary” cannot begin employment in the new classification until USCIS approves the change of status.
 The employment visa categories covered are:

 - H1B, H-2A, H-2B or H-3 (Temporary Workers)